 Total Liabilities and Equity (should match assets) $ZZ,ZZZ

 Notice in the equity section that there are no formal major groups?
 Although equity has groups, they rarely exist in the small business presentation.
-So the format skips group identification and simply identifies the significant lines of data.
-Although I use a substitute of Z’s for numbers, the two halves (Assets and the bottom half of Liabilities and Equity) will equal each other in value.
+Therefore, the format skips group identification and simply identifies the significant lines of data.
+Although there is a substitute of Z’s for numbers, the two halves (Assets and the bottom half of Liabilities and Equity) will equal each other in value.

 This is critical to understand.
 The balance sheet must be in balance.
 This report is the final result of all the initial entries into the journals, transfer to ledgers and a result of a well organized account structure via the chart of accounts.
 If there isn’t balance with both halves, somewhere there exists an error.